Ancient Tombs at Longtou Mountain: Excavation

 The first excavations at Longtou Mountain were conducted in 1980 by the Yanbian Korean Autonomous Prefecture Museum of Jilin (吉林省延边朝鲜族自治州博物馆).
-They excavated the Mausoleum of Princess Jeonghyo in the Dragon Sea section.
+They excavated the Mausoleum of Princess Chŏnghyo in the Dragon Sea section.
 At the same time, members of the museum, in addition to other organisations, conducted a survey of a 7.5 km2 area.
 Local archaeologists were also invited to conduct test excavations on some of the other tombs, which produced various precious artefacts.

 In 1982, the Yanbian Museum excavated seven tombs in the Dragon Sea area.
 All seven were clustered quite close together, but the tomb roofs had already collapsed.
 Some tombs cut through older tombs.
 Two of these tombs contained two people, who had been interred at the same time; four tombs contained two people, who had been interred one after the other; one tomb contained four people, one of whom was first interred, followed by the other three on a separate occasion.
 In the cases of a secondary burial, the second person was placed on top of the first body's head or feet.